awsdocs/aws-codebuild-user-guide/doc_source/build-env-ref-env-vars.md

 + For Amazon S3, this does not apply\.

 CODEBUILD\_SOURCE\_REPO\_URL
 The URL to the input artifact or source code repository\.
 For Amazon S3, this is `s3://` followed by the bucket name and path to the input artifact\.
 For CodeCommit and GitHub, this is the repository's clone URL\.
-If a build originates from CodePipeline, then this might be empty\.
+If a build originates from CodePipeline, this environment variable may be empty\.
+For secondary sources, the environment variable for the secondary source repository URL is `CODEBUILD_SOURCE_REPO_URL_<sourceIdentifier>`, where `<sourceIdentifier>` is the source identifier you create\.

 CODEBUILD\_SOURCE\_VERSION
 The value's format depends on the source repository\.